Dee Evetts

 Bruce Detrick was a relative latecomer to haiku, but soon discovered his natural territory — a view of humanity that was at once realistic and compassionate.
 There was an idiosyncratic lightness in his work that endured to the very end of his life.
 (And if anyone detects a double entendre in the first poem, I would hazard the guess that he intended it.)

-the waiter doesn’t doing somersaults
+table for one the portly manthe waiter doesn’t doing somersaults

 light my candle under water